 Habitat: Thin-leaved Coneflower grows best in fertile soils with wet to moderate moisture in full sun; sites along streams and rivers are the natural habitat.
 Partial shade is tolerated, drought tolerance is moderate.
 The root system is fibrous.

-Names: The genus Rudbeckia, is named after the Swedish father and son, - O. J. and O. O. Rudbeck, who were professors of botany and predecessors of Linnaeus.
+Names: The genus Rudbeckia, is named after the Swedish father and son, - Olaf.
+J. Rudbeck the elder (1630-1702) and Olaf O. Rudbeck (the younger 1660-1740), who were professors of botany at Uppsala.
+Carl Linnaeus was the favorite pupil of the younger Rudbeck.
 The species name, triloba, refers to the lower leaves which can have 3 lobes.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Two others of the Rudbeckia genus that are similar are Black-eyed Susan, R. hirta, and Sweet Black-eyed Susan, R. subtomentosa.
 R. hirta is shorter, has more yellow ray florets, a flattened dome of disc florets, leaves without lobes and lacks the red stems.
 R. subtomentosa has the same height, but the flower heads have more ray florets that have more pointed tips, a more flattened dome of disc florets and also lacks the red upper stems.
 As to the plethora of common names, this is unfortunate, and shows the virtue of unique scientific names - see notes at page bottom of the various names applied just within Minnesota.

 See bottom of page for notes on the Garden's planting history, distribution in Minnesota and North America, lore and other references.